Kabi10/Kabi10/README.md

 ## 🤝 Contributing

-This is a focused agricultural marketplace project serving the Jaffna farming community.
-The codebase prioritizes hands-on development and testing over extensive documentation.
+This is a focused agricultural marketplace project serving the Sri Lankan farming community.
+The codebase prioritizes hands-on development and testing.

 ### Development Workflow
 1. Build and test Android app on physical devices